jarry2020/UdacityRoboticsND_Seach_and_Return_Project/writeup_report.md

 ```

 After implement the process_image function into the perception.py, the autonomous model works fine.
 It can achieve over 60%
 fidelity after mapping 40% of the map.
-But sometimes, it will stuck unde an obstacle. r
+But sometimes, it will stuck under an obstacle.